RaminMdn/hotel-db-data-engineering-analysis/README.md

 GitHub: RaminMdn
 <br>

-## AuthorÃ¢â‚¬â„¢s Note
+## AuthorÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s Note

 This project was developed as part of personal learning and practice.

-At times, I consult pair programming tools, programming forums or relevant documentations Ã¢â‚¬â€ for purposes like:
+At times, I consult pair programming tools, programming forums or relevant documentations ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â for purposes like:

 - Proofreading code or comments
 - Double-checking best practices